gzenhaeusern/polarisation-package/README.md

 ## License
 This project is licensed under the terms of the GPLv3 license.

+Copyright (C) 2022  Géraldine Zenhäusern (geraldine@zenhausern.net), Simon Stähler (mail@simonstaehler.com), Martin van Driel (Martin@vanDriel.de)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [here](https://www.gnu.org/licenses/).

 ## Notes
 There are some artifacts of InSight data processing in the code (e.g. 1 Hz tick removal option, using manual back azimuths).
 In case anyone wants to use this code for an analysis of this data set, they were left in the code.